 For a complete breakdown of each party’s obligations and your rights in the background screening process, read the Fair Credit Reporting Act (FCRA).

 We hope that you are a little less anxious about any upcoming background checks!
-Next week we will take a deeper dive and answer some of the most frequently asked questions about background screening.
+In our new article, Your Most Frequently Asked Questions About Background Checks – Answered!, we will take a deeper dive and answer some of the most frequently asked questions about background screening.

 Release Date: July 20, 2021